Great Things to Do in Yorkshire

 With its uniform medieval layout, York is the elderly statesperson to Leeds’ trendy fashionista.
 That is, it has a slower pace of life, its old-world pubs dating back hundreds of years and its historic landmarks stealing the show.
 It is also sort of a university city, but then, is every city with a university one?
 This one is a little less central than the Leeds Uni, so the city centre of York is all about wonder and history, and fewer annoying students.

 Visit the ridiculously enormous York Minster, which dates back to 1230.
 It’s so large that by the time you’ve skirted around its edges, it will have aged another millennium.
-Disclaimer: that’s a wild exaggeration and this blog is turning into a total shambles.
-Speaking of which, wander along the Shambles street, which is said to have been the inspiration for Diagon Alley in the Harry Potter universe.
+Disclaimer: that’s a wild exaggeration.
+Wander along the Shambles street, which is said to have been the inspiration for Diagon Alley in the Harry Potter universe.
 For the unacquainted, it’s a narrow, winding lane, with a hodgepodge of timber-framed and brick cottages and pubs.
 Lanterns and quaint signs hang from awnings, which jut out and linger over passing heads.

 There’s nothing wrong with the other cities, it’s just that York and Leeds are the most famous of Yorkshire’s Titans.
 In fact, the municipalities of Bradford, Keighley and Halifax are situated in some of the country’s most gorgeous terrain.
 One of the best things to do in Yorkshire is to explore the great outdoors.
 The historic county is known for its seemingly endless green countryside of hills, valleys and everything in between (meadows?)… and these cities are right in the heart of Brontë Country.
 Follow in the footsteps of the famous Brontë sisters Charlotte, Anne and Emily, in the sweeping parks and hills that inspired much of their work.
 Hey, perhaps this is where you’ll pen that best-seller you’ve always wanted to write.
 Climb aboard a train on the Keighley and Worth Valley Railway and watch this famous countryside pass you by, making sure to stop in at a local pub or café in the traditional villages of Damems, Oakworth and Haworth among others.